Suhaib-Ersan/reading-notes/README.md

+#Growth mindset
+-
+What is a _growth mindset_? it's a great mindset to have, a positive and creative one.
+The main point about growth mindset is that:
+-talent
+-intelligence
+Are secondary to effort.
+In other words, *just keep trying and you'll reach your goal*, god willing, no matter how hard it the subject seems to be at the start, effort brings result.

+>Don't decrease the goal. increase the effort
+>_unknown_

+#On# the other hand, we have what we call a `fixed mindset`, which is the total opposite, this mindset encourages stagnation, avoidance of effort and that your pain doesn't matter.
+In a way it's a somewhat of a nihilistic worldview.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Suhaib-Ersan/reading-notes/edit/main/README.md) to maintain and preview the content for your website in Markdown files.